raydog/deno-statsd-client/README.md

     depends on the routers that these packets get routed through, and how they were configured.

-  If connecting to a TCP server:
+  If connecting via a TCP socket:

   - `proto`: `"tcp"`
   - `host` (string?)
 (Default: "localhost")
   - `port` (number?)
 (Default: 8125)